ujsolon/anoulam/README.md

 ## Introduction

 Ano Ulam?
-(Filipino for "What's for lunch?") is a web application that simplifies meal planning and grocery shopping.
+(Filipino for "What's for lunch/dinner?") is a web application that simplifies meal planning and grocery shopping.
 Users can input available ingredients to get recipe suggestions or specify a dish to generate a shopping list.
 The backend leverages AI to provide accurate and localized ingredient recommendations.

 ## Features

 - **Recipe Suggestions**: Enter ingredients you have, and the app will suggest recipes you can make.
 - **Shopping List Generator**: Specify a dish and servings to generate a shopping list.
 - **Dietary Preferences**: Filter recipes based on dietary restrictions like vegetarian, vegan, or gluten-free.
+- **Cooking Instructions**: Step-by-step cooking instructions for your selected dish.
-- **AI-Powered Backend**: Uses Google's Gemini AI to generate ingredient lists for Filipino dishes.
+- **AI-Powered Backend**: Uses Google's Gemini AI to generate ingredient lists and cooking steps for Filipino dishes.
+- **Dish Image Fetching**: Automatically fetches a relevant image for your dish using the Unsplash API.
 - **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Installation